Modalm/jbryer.github.com/TriMatch/students.markdown

     plot.distances(tmatch, caliper = c(0.15, 0.2, 0.25))

     Standard deviations of propensity scores: 0.17 + 0.15 + 0.23 = 0.55
-    Percentage of matches exceding a distance of 0.083 (caliper = 0.15): 7%
+    Percentage of matches exceding a distance of 0.15 (caliper = 0.15): 6.1%
-    Percentage of matches exceding a distance of 0.11 (caliper = 0.2): 0.72%
+    Percentage of matches exceding a distance of 0.2 (caliper = 0.2): 0.72%
-    Percentage of matches exceding a distance of 0.14 (caliper = 0.25): 0%
+    Percentage of matches exceding a distance of 0.25 (caliper = 0.25): 0%

-    Mapping a variable to y and also using stat="bin".
-With stat="bin", it will attempt to set the y value to the count of cases in each group.
-This can result in unexpected behavior and will not be allowed in a future version of ggplot2.
-If you want y to represent counts of cases, use stat="bin" and don't map a variable to y.
-If you want y to represent values in the data, use stat="identity".
-See ?geom_bar for examples.
-    (Deprecated; last used in version 0.9.2)

-    Warning: position_stack requires constant width: output may be incorrect

 ![plot of chunk distances](/images/trimatch/distances.png)